100pangci/PaperVaultQR/README.md

 - Page margin: `1.0 cm`
 - Page size: `A4`
 - Layout: `4` columns, with Word flowing rows across pages automatically
+- In GUI mode, these parameters can be adjusted before encoding, and **Restore Defaults** resets them to the built-in values above

 ## 🔧 Scanning Recommendations